Bad Breath (Halitosis)

 - Kidney disease

-- Test for and rule out heavy metal toxicity, Candida overgrowth, H. pylori, SIBO and other underlying infections and bacteria imbalances that contribute to bad breath
+- Rule out heavy metal toxicity, Candida overgrowth, H. pylori, SIBO and other underlying infections and bacteria imbalances that contribute to bad breath

 ► Lifestyle factors linked to bad breath